 As we discussed recently, Christians use this coded language for a number of reasons.
 It usually signals membership in the tribe or tries to send a coded message that outsiders aren’t supposed (or intended) to understand.

 “Profound,” for example, is a word used to convey admiration for Jesus-y things.
 The Bible is called profound, as is Jesus’ supposed love for his pet humans.
-Sunsets, cherry ice cream, basic operations of mathematics, and other earthly delights do not get called profound.
-Use of this word is supposed to get Christians in the right frame of mind.
-Here, the person using this word is telling her tribe that her grieving is on the level of Psalms 23 and the meaning of the Crucifixion.
+So here, the person using this word is telling her tribe that her grieving is on the level of Psalms 23 and the meaning of the Crucifixion.
 It’s profound.

-“Grieved,” for that matter, is a fundagelical word for really Jesus-flavored sorrow or anger.
-It is only used in situations where the otherwise off-limits emotion would totally be Jesus-approved.
-When you’re angry about getting the wrong topping on a hamburger or upset that you didn’t get a job you had applied for, that’s not grieving.
+“Grieved,” for that matter, means really Jesus-flavored sorrow or anger.
+Christians deploy it in situations where the otherwise off-limits emotion would totally be Jesus-approved.
+They don’t use it when they’re peeved about getting the wrong topping on a hamburger.
 Instead, Christians get grieved about borshuns and the gay agenda.
-So yes, she’s sad, but she’s sad about this whole TGC scandal like Jesus would be sad about all the zillions of people he’s quite deliberately condemned to Hell by being so coy about himself–if he existed and actually gave a shit about anybody.
+So yes, she’s sad about this TGC thing.
+But she’s sad like Jesus would be sad about thought crime and borshun.

 The word “covet,” of course, is an extra-Jesus-y way to say “want.”
-Normally coveting is really off-limits; indeed, most of us only ever hear the word in relation to the Ten Commandments, as in “Thou shalt not covet thy neighbor’s property (like his wife, since the Christian god totally thinks that women are men’s property**).”
+Normally coveting is really off-limits.
+Indeed, most of us only ever hear the word in relation to the Ten Commandments.
 But for some weird reason fundagelicals have revived the term and now use it to indicate wanting something they imagine that Jesus really wants–notably prayers.
-If a Christian says he or she “covets” something, that’s almost always an indication that the coveted thing is extra-important and would further some Christian goal either on a personal or group level.
+The use of “covet” almost always indicates that an extra-important desire for something that would further a religious goal of some kind.

 In summary, Gaye Clark’s tweet is carrying a coded message that fundagelicals will not fail to hear: